Questions to Ask College Representatives

 ■ How would you characterize the academic pressure and workload?

-■ Are there research possibilities with the faculty?
+■ Are there faculty-led research opportunities?
 In what areas?

 ■ What are the strengths and weaknesses of the advising system?

 ■ What is the quality of student and faculty relationships?
-Is the faculty interested in and accessible to students after class?
+Is the faculty interested in students and accessible after class?
 Do faculty members participate in student activities?

 ■ Are curriculum changes in the works?
 How will that affect my college years?